-Baked or stir-fried Pineapple Ginger Chicken smothered in sticky sweet pineapple sauce with a ginger Sriracha kick that is WAY better than takeout.
-This might just become your favorite meal – ever.
+Pineapple Chicken can be baked or stir fried then smothered in sticky sweet pineapple sauce with a ginger Sriracha kick that is WAY better than takeout.

 Since I started blogging last year, I have discovered the best and hardest part for me are the food pictures.
-“Best” because I now love taking pictures (its been quite the learning curve from never picking up a nice camera before – evidence in all my early pics).
+“Best” because I now love taking pictures (it’s been quite the learning curve from never picking up a nice camera before – evidence in all my early pics to these Pineapple Chicken pics).
 “Worst” because I have to look at the pics and then I get hungry.

 Guys, like I’m hungry all the time.